Charles Sabini: Gang years

 As leader of the Sabinis he was known as the "king of the racecourse gangs" and the Godfather of Little Italy, he dominated the London underworld and racecourses throughout the south of England for much of the early twentieth century.
 Although his Italian Clerkenwell-based organisation gained the core of its income from racecourse protection rackets operated against bookmakers, it was also involved in a range of criminal activities including extortion, theft, as well as operating several nightclubs.
-It had an estimated 300 members, and is said to have included imported Sicilian gunmen and was notorious for razor attacks.
+It had an estimated 100 members, and is said to have included imported Sicilian gunmen and was notorious for razor attacks.
 At its peak, Sabini had extensive police and political connections including judges, politicians and police officials.

 With no competition in the south, Sabini took over the protection rackets easily which led the Bookmakers and Backers Racecourse Protection Association to dispense with his services.
 Despite this, he became the top gangster in southern England.
-Sabini's men provided a variety of "services" to bookies, which they did not in fact need such as tools they already had like chalk and "dots and dashes".
-Darby Sabini controlled five or six of what were considered the best pitches (a place for the bookies to work) at each event and had his men guarding his bookies that worked on a "ten bob in the pound basis" (keep half a pound for each pound made).
+Sabini's men provided a variety of "services" to bookies which they did not need, such as tools they already had like chalk and "dots and dashes".
+Darby Sabini controlled five or six of what were considered the best pitches (a place for the bookies to work) at each event and had his men guarding his bookies, who worked on a "ten bob in the pound basis" (keep half of each pound made).
 The protection rackets proved to be extremely profitable and drew attention from other gangs such as Billy Kimber's Birmingham Boys.
 Violence between the groups increased, but the Birmingham boys were forced to vacate their claims when 23 of their number were locked up following the "Epsom Road Battle".
 In 1929, the Jockey Club and the Bookmakers' Protection Association took measures to prevent Sabini from controlling the best pitches and his other affairs on the racecourses came under attack from the police.